krupadhruva/APCSA/P7_Dhruva_Krupa_EscapeRoom/src/README.txt

 remaining value after an exchange is added back as time with a multiplication factor.
 Hence, you will make more time (and value) by indulging in trading.

+There are various opportunities to grab items by unlocking a toolbox.
+To make it more challenging, we have different passwords that randomly rotate.

+We have introduced a concept of leased items.
+You can lease certain items and can use them a fixed number of times.
+After they are used, the item will have to be returned.
+The value you get by using the item will be more than the value for leasing it.

+Overall, you make time by involving in reading, purchasing and exchanging.
+Most interactions leads to net positive gain.
+Inactivity is expensive since time is ticking and you will eventually lose the game by running out of time.

-Once you successfully assemble a rocket by combining the different parts, you are ready to leave Earth and preserve life.
+Once you have gained possession of all items to build a rocket, combine the items to assemble a rocket.
+You are ready to leave Earth and preserve life.
 Remember to blast off...
 You can still build a rocket and watch the destruction of earth and rest of humanity.